bibamba/devops-engineer/README.md

-# linux-system-admin
+# devops-engineer
-The Linux System Admin repository is a comprehensive collection of resources, scripts, and tools designed to assist system administrators in managing Linux environments efficiently.
+Welcome to the devops-engineer repository!
+This project is dedicated to providing a comprehensive collection of tools, scripts, and resources for DevOps engineers and enthusiasts.
+Whether you're just starting your journey in DevOps or looking to enhance your existing skills, this repository serves as a one-stop shop for best practices, automation techniques, and deployment strategies.